Donate to or support

 C. Peter Wagner Explains The New Apostolic Reformation

-[editor: C. Peter Wagner (who named the movement and also helped create it) explains the New Apostolic Reformation.
-This article was originally published as Chapter 14 of The Transforming Power of Revival edited by Harold Caballeros and Mel Winger.
-It was reprinted in Renewal Journal #15: Wineskins (2000:1) [ www.renewaljournal.com ] with the generous conditional copyright extension clause, Reproduction is permitted so long as the copyright remains intact with the text.]
+The following article by Dr. Wagner was originally published as Chapter 14 of The Transforming Power of Revival edited by Harold Caballeros and Mel Winger.
+It was reprinted in Renewal Journal #15: Wineskins (2000:1) [ www.renewaljournal.com ] with the generous conditional copyright extension clause, Reproduction is permitted so long as the copyright remains intact with the text.

 The New Apostolic Reformation (by C. Peter Wagner)